Updated : December 18, 2018

 Pension plan master trusts are investment entities.
 They are common in organizations that offer a number of different pension plans and, for the sake of efficiency, decide to pool their assets by creating a master trust mandated to invest pension plan funds in accordance with the pension plan investment policies.
 In doing so, these plans have access to investment vehicles that are usually exclusive to larger investors.

 Which accounting framework should these master trusts use?

-Pension plan master trusts have to review their legal documents and operations to evaluate whether they are publicly accountable, and if so, they will have to use IFRSs.
+Pension plan master trusts have their legal documents and operational documents reviewed to evaluate whether they are publicly accountable, and if so, they must use IFRSs.
 A publicly accountable enterprise is an entity that “holds assets in a fiduciary capacity for a broad group of outsiders as one of its primary businesses.”
-A master trust that considers it only serves a limited number of outsiders, the participating pension plans as such, may therefore elect to use ASPE or IFRSs.
+A master trust that considers serving only a limited number of outsiders (i.e. the participating pension plans as such) may therefore elect to use ASPE or IFRSs.

-Therefore, when the master trust follows ASPE, the pension plan will have to increase disclosures on investments, associated financial risks and the fair value hierarchy in order to comply with Handbook Section 4600.
+Consequently, when the master trust follows ASPE, the pension plan will have to increase disclosures on investments, associated financial risks and the fair value hierarchy in order to comply with CPA Canada Handbook Section 4600.

 The Order’s Sector-specific working group on pension plans